harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/graceful-delegate-shutdown-process.md

 ---
 title: Graceful delegate shutdown
-description: This document explains how delegate shutdown works based on delegate type and environment.
+description: Read about the delegate process of graceful shutdown.
 # sidebar_position: 2
 ---

 Harness Delegate is implemented to shut down gracefully.
 The process of graceful shutdown is applied as follows:

-- Delegate receives an instruction to quit.
+- The delegate receives an instruction to quit.
 - A grace period begins during which the delegate:
   + Stops accepting new tasks.
   + Works to complete running tasks.